A brief comparative study of Malta Residence and Citizenship by investment programmes

 Citizenship or Residence?

 Citizenship or residence?
 This question can be complex and even difficult for an individual considering between the two options.
 The reasons influencing the choice are different and numerous.
-For instance, some countries do not allow their citizens to have second nationality.
+For instance, some countries do not allow their citizens to have a second nationality.
 This is the case of China, certain CIS countries like Ukraine and Kazakhstan and of many other countries.
-Among other factors taken into account one may certainly mention personal and corporate taxation, the ability to travel visa-free, a desire to seek economic or political stability.
+Among other factors taken into account, one may certainly mention personal and corporate taxation, the ability to travel visa-free and a desire to seek economic or political stability.

-In certain cases, an individual is not sure regarding the obtainment of the second citizenship.
-In this case residence schemes can be a perfect solution which give the said applicant additional time to think and to accustom to local traditions, learn the official language and even open a business.
+In certain cases, an individual might not be sure regarding the obtainment of the second citizenship.
+In this case, residence schemes can be a perfect solution which gives the said applicant additional time to think and to accustom to local traditions, learn the official language and even start a business.

-This group contains such requirements as to be at least 18 years of age, to have a clean criminal record, to present the certificate of good health, have valid travel documents, etc.
+In both programmes, the main applicant has to inter alia be at least 18 years of age, have a clean criminal record, present a certificate of good health as well as have valid travel documents

-It is important to say that EU, EEA and Swiss nationals are not entitled to participate in the residence by investment programme.
-No such restriction applies to those nationals should they wish to file under citizenship by investment programme.
+It is important to note that EU, EEA and Swiss nationals are not entitled to participate in the residence by investment programme.
+No such restriction applies to those nationals should they wish to obtain citizenship under the Individual Investment Programme.